Skip to navigation

 Yardie Creek, home to great views and the rare black-footed wallaby

-The North West Cape juts out northwards into the Indian Ocean like an extended middle finger on the top-left tip of the mainland.
-There's one town, Exmouth1, which used to be an American naval base and looks like it, and bugger all else except Cape Range National Park.
+The Northwest Cape juts out into the Indian Ocean like an extended middle finger on the top-left tip of the Australian mainland.
+There's one town, Exmouth1, which used to be an American naval base and looks like it, and not a lot else except for Cape Range National Park.
 If you're going up the Cape you have to follow the road that goes up the east side, passing through Exmouth and curling round the end of the Cape before finally coming down the west side and stopping at the southern end of the Park.
 There's nowhere else to go: to get back, you have to retrace your skid marks.
 Perhaps that's why it's so beautiful.

 Stunning Sandy Bay